-To this end, rheumatologists work closely with patients and their families to develop a treatment regimen incorporating exercise and rest as well as pain-relieving and anti-inflammatory drugs, and in some types of arthritis, drugs that slow the progress of the disease.
+To this end, Rheumatologists work closely with patients and their families to develop a treatment regimen incorporating exercise and rest as well as pain-relieving and anti-inflammatory drugs, and in some types of arthritis, medications that slow the progress of the disease.

-Low impact, regular exercise is very important in maintaining muscle strength and joint mobility.
+Little impact, regular exercise is essential for maintaining muscle strength and joint mobility.

 One of the best forms of exercise for people with arthritis is swimming.
 This activity makes participants use muscles with minimal joint strain.

-Arthritis sufferers benefit from physical therapy programs specially tailored to their age level and degree of mobility.
+People who are living with Arthritis benefit from physical therapy programs specially tailored to their age level and degree of mobility.

-Stretching and hot showers before exercise and applying ice packs to muscles and joints after exercise minimize discomfort related to exercise.
+Stretching and hot showers before exercise and applying ice packs to muscles and joints after exercise minimize discomfort related to use.

-Rest is Another Crucial Element of Arthritis Treatment
+Rest is Another Crucial Element of Knee Arthritis Treatment

 Almost all drugs used to treat arthritis can have side effects and may not work for all patients with arthritis.

-Researchers are investigating alternatives to traditional drug therapy and other treatment approaches.
+Researchers are investigating alternatives to traditional medication and other treatment approaches.

 If the joint damage is severe, patients with knee arthritis may need to have surgical treatment.